sshakil/emotion-tracker/README.md

 ### Potential Issues
  - `package.json`: On Windows and Linux, directly setting `NODE_ENV=test` in the command may not work.
 Use the `cross-env` package.
+ - `package.json`: Tree Shaking might remove CSS from build output for production, as per this: https://stackoverflow.com/questions/61198311/webpack-not-acting-on-sideeffects-for-css-files
+   - currently `  "sideEffects": ["*.css"],` is added in anticipation of this

 [Back to Top](#emotion-tracker)